top of page

 The RGB Critter has an impressive range of presets.
 Source: AOAM.

-With the original RGB Critter 1.0, whilst basic use was easy, more complex use required me to bring the manual (or a self written cheat sheet) on light painting outings.
-The user interface in the RGB Critter 2.0 is much easier to remember, and I find that I am now confident to go out light painting without needing to bring any instructions.
+The user interface in the RGB Critter 2.0 is much easier to remember than the original product.
+I find that for basic use, I rarely need to consult the instructions when out light painting.
 The mode change indicators have also been improved, making it easier to know when the correct function has been selected.
-PWM on/off may need more clarity though.
 The only remaining tricky part of the user interface is programming, but I would expect that few users would need to perform this 'out in the field'.
 The light also has useful options such as lockout, factory reset, battery level check, and button light on/off.
 The latter is essential for light painters.
-Be aware to disengage momentary mode after use, it if the light is left in momentary mode for a few days it will drain the battery.

 The RGB Critter is one of an elite group of flashlights with adjustable strobe frequency.
-The special features strobe appears to be 50% on/50% off which is good (some effects modes have different strobe on/off timings).
+The special features strobe appears to be 50% on/50% off which is good (some presets have different strobe on/off timings).
 The strobe frequency can be varied in 10 steps from 1.25Hz to 120Hz, with most of these steps being very useful for light painters.
-The stepped strobe frequency in the RGB Critter 2.0 is also much better for consistency,
+As many of the 93 included presets already have a strobe effect, I haven't found myself needing to use the strobe settings too often.

 The RGB Critter has a 3 button UI